 Finally, we understood that it might be unnerving for parents to leave their kids in a space that was perhaps a little out of reach for them, so we had to set the parents up in a room that was literally adjacent to the kids.
 We had considered the parents to be with the kids or for them to cheer them on (like a footie manager), but it was decided that the aesthetic would be simpler and cleaner if parents and kid were separated.

 Once we had the environment and vibe on set sorted – we turned our focus to getting the right coverage with our cameras.
 Knowing that kids will be kids, we had to get a lot of angles covered for all eventualities.
 Our primary cameras were two RED Epic cameras shooting 4K that gave us extra options in post-production.
 One camera on the parents and another on a dolly to track the kids.
-We then supplemented this setup with Canon 5D cameras with a birds-eye-view for geography – which really came into its own when one of the kids diverted away from the un-soft toy at the last moment – and another to document a more candid angle for all eventuality.
+We then supplemented this setup with Canon 5D cameras with a birds-eye-view for geography – which really came into its own when one of the kids diverted away from the un-soft toy at the last moment.

 Of course the film isn’t just about the scenario, we had to allow a second day’s shoot to allow for the filming of the props, the faceless professor’s hands and other crafted shots that didn’t involve the families.
 It was important that this aesthetic was allowed – to elevate the production value of the film and for it to feel like a crafted experiment.